junxit/us-congress-bills-117/bill.md

   - **(2)** *Bureau of economic analysis* The Director of the Bureau of Economic Analysis should annually update, to the extent feasible, the Travel and Tourism Satellite Accounts, including—
     - **(A)** State level travel and tourism spending data;
     - **(B)** travel and tourism workforce data for full-time and part-time employment; and
-    - **(C)** Federal and State public lands spending data.
+    - **(C)** Federal and State public lands outdoor recreational activity and tourism spending data.
   - **(3)** *National travel and tourism office* The Director of the National Travel and Tourism Office—
     - **(A)** in partnership with the Bureau of Economic Analysis, shall report international arrival and spending data on a regular monthly schedule, which shall be made available to the Travel and Tourism Advisory Board and to the public through a publicly available website; and
     - **(B)** shall include questions in the Survey of International Air Travelers regarding wait-times, visits to public lands, and State data, to the extent applicable.

-## § 6.
+## § 4.
 Travel and tourism strategy

 Not less frequently than once every 10 years, the Secretary of Commerce, in consultation with the United States Travel and Tourism Advisory Board, the Tourism Policy Council, and the Secretary of Homeland Security, shall develop and submit to Congress a 10-year travel and tourism strategy, which shall include—

-- **(1)** the establishment of goals with respect to the number of annual international visitors to the United States and the annual value of travel exports during such 10-year period;
+- **(1)** the establishment of goals with respect to the number of annual international visitors to the United States and the annual value of travel and tourism commerce in the United States during such 10-year period;
 - **(2)** the resources needed to achieve the goals established pursuant to paragraph (1); and
 - **(3)** recommendations for statutory or regulatory changes that would be necessary to achieve such goals.

-## § 7.
+## § 5.
 United States Travel and Tourism Advisory Board

-Section 3 of the Act entitled “An Act to encourage travel in the United States, and for other purposes” (15 U.S.C.
+Section 3 of the Act of July 19, 1940, entitled “An Act to encourage travel in the United States, and for other purposes” (15 U.S.C.
 1546) is amended—

-- **(1)** by amending the section heading to read as follows: “united states travel and tourism advisory board; advisory committee”; and
-- **(2)** by striking “The Secretary of Commerce is authorized” and inserting the following:
+- **(1)** by striking “Sec.
+3.” and all that follows through “The Secretary of the Interior is authorized” and inserting the following:
+  > ## § 3.
+United States Travel and Tourism Advisory Board; Advisory committee
+  >
   > - **(a)** *United States Travel and Tourism Advisory Board*
   >   - **(1)** *In general* There is established the United States Travel and Tourism Advisory Board (referred to in this subsection as the “Board”), the members of which shall be appointed by the Secretary of Commerce for 2-year terms from among companies and organizations in the travel and tourism industry.
   >   - **(2)** *Executive director* The Assistant Secretary for Travel and Tourism shall serve as the Executive Director of the Board.